DiamondLightSource/gerrit-plugins/README.md

   version. e.g. `1.1.1-SNAPSHOT`

 This will prompt for release versions as will as setting the `SNAPSHOT` version for the next release.
 This process also creates a tag and pushes it.
+It also pushes the branch but doesn't update locally so a `git fetch` should be run.

 GitHub actions have been configured to build the project and also to create a GitHub release when tags are pushed (matching the specific prefix).
 This allows the individual plugin jars to be downloaded from the release page.